austinhuang0131/joinmatrix/guide/features.md

   * On FluffyChat, you can achieve the same using `||reason|spoiler content||`.
 * Tables are only supported on HTML (see below).

-And, about slash commands on Element and SchildiChat related to text messages:
+And, about slash commands on Element and SchildiChat on PC related to text messages:

 * Matrix also supports [these HTML tags](https://spec.matrix.org/v1.1/client-server-api/#mroommessage-msgtypes) if you prefix a message with `/html`.
-* Prefixing your message with one of the following commands will trigger the corresponding visual effect for all users who are currently focused on the room: `/confetti`, `/fireworks`, `/rainfall`, `/snowfall` and `/spaceinvaders`.
+* Prefixing your message with one of the following commands will trigger the corresponding visual effect for all Element/SchildiChat users on PC who are currently focused on the room: `/confetti`, `/fireworks`, `/rainfall`, `/snowfall` and `/spaceinvaders`.
 The effect will only be triggered once for these users only.
 * Prefixing your message with `/me` will cause your message to start with `*` followed by your display name[^1].
 * Prefixing your message with `/rainbow` will make the text appear in rainbow colours.
   * The two commands above can be combined using `/rainbowme`.
 * Prefixing your message with `/shrug`, `/tableflip`, `/unflip` and `/lenny` will place the corresponding ASCII emote at the **beginning** of the message content.
-(This differs from Discord, where the emote is placed in the end.)
+(This differs from Discord, where the emote is placed at the end.)

 #### Attachments

 You can upload files onto messages.
 The size limit varies by the homeserver you're on, but most homeservers have it between 50 and 100 MB.
 There are no restrictions for file types, allowing some apps to offer the ability to record and send voice messages.

-All files you upload onto Matrix are assigned an [MXC URI](https://spec.matrix.org/v1.1/client-server-api/#matrix-content-mxc-uris), which you can use for referencing to the same file.
+All files you upload onto Matrix are assigned an [MXC URI](https://spec.matrix.org/v1.1/client-server-api/#matrix-content-mxc-uris), which you can use for referencing to the corresponding file.
 The MXC URI can be retrieved with the following steps:

 1. Find the message.
 2. On Element and SchildiChat on PC, hover over the message and click the three dots.
 On FluffyChat, long press the message and click the three dots on the top.